Go Back Up

 • Training costs: Over two to three years, a business likely invests 10% to 20% of an employee's salary or more in training.

-• Lost institutional knowledge: When highly-skilled or longtime employees leave, your organization loses some institutional knowledge, or the combined skill set and experience of your business.
+• Lost institutional knowledge: When highly-skilled or longtime employees leave, your organization loses some institutional knowledge, which is the combined skill set and experience of your business.

 • Cultural impact: Whenever someone leaves, others take time to ask why.
 Additionally, there may be a customer impact on your business if your turnover affects your staffing amounts.